 My corresponding diary entry from last year is My Diary #019.
 This was published on Aug 29 2021.

 I see I was venting about the idiotic provincial government there.
 We’re less than a year from provincial elections, and so currently the conservative government is trying to buy people’s votes and make them forget about all the horrible cuts and things they’ve done over the past year, by giving everyone electricity rebates — $50 a month over 6 months, so my monthly electrical bill has fallen from about $60 a month to about $10.
 This is taking a page out of the book of the conservative provincial government from the mid 2000s who did a similar thing to attempt to buy voters.
-I’ll never vote for our current premier though.
-He’s a poor leader.

 I love my secondary school friends so much and am happy that I got to meet several of them again earlier this year.
 I can still feel the nostalgia and regret that I had when I wrote that Photograph of the Week segment last year, thinking that I’d never see any of them again.
 It’s amazing how one year changes things.
 I could not revisit my specific classroom as it had been converted into a lab of some kind, but I at least achieved that goal of revisiting the school itself that I wrote about last year, and what a precious experience and memory that was.